VQD-BSV-Official/RecoveryJpeg/README.md

 1. Donate 5 USD & or more:  https://www.Paypal.me/BSVPay
 2. 5 star rating fanpage: https://www.facebook.com/BSVRecovery

-Once completed, take a photo of your donation information, rate it 5 stars, and I'll send you the key. <br>
 😊 MONEY WILL SUPPORT DIFFICULT SITUATIONS AND USEFUL ACTIONS FOR THE COMMUNITY

 ## Author